LAKE PLACID, N.Y. PHOTOGRAPHY INFORMATION

 ISO SETTINGS

 Increasing the ISO allows more light to enter when taking a photo.
 However, a higher ISO setting can also result in more digital noise in the image.
-To minimize this effect, it’s best to keep the ISO below 800 whenever possible.
-If you find that you need to set the ISO higher to take the shot, you can use Topaz Denoise later to reduce the digital noise.
+It’s best to keep the ISO below 800 whenever possible to minimize this effect.
+If you need to set the ISO higher to take the shot, you can use Topaz Denoise later to reduce the digital noise.

 Area Information ♦ Hotels ♦ Restaurants ♦ Camping ♦ Weather